Islamic State – Yemen Province: Activities

 On 15 May 2016, IS militants claimed responsibility for a suicide attack that killed 25 police recruits in the city of Mukalla in southern Yemen.
 AQAP was forced out of the city in April by the Saudi-led coalition.
 On November 15, Assailants (suspected to be Islamic State Militants)raided a residence and beheaded a civilian near Bayda, Al Bayda.

 On February 14, 2017, an ISIS suicide car bomb blast against at a sports club in Radaa, Al Bayda, killing three houthi fighters and wound eight people more.
 ISIS fighters shelled the house of a tribal leader, killing a civilian and wounding another, in Bakarat, Al Qurayshiyah.

 On 26 April 2019, IS militants claimed a bombing against a grocery store in Yakla, Al Bayda, killing eight civilians.

 Months later, in 30 August, IS claimed responsibility for a suicide attack that killed 3 soldiers of security belt forces.

 On 18 August 2020, IS members attacked tribal forces in Wadi Yakla, Al Bayda. the result of the attack is unknown.

 The next month, IS spokesman Abu Hamza al-Qurashi offered condolences to the organization's Yemen branch confirming end of IS territorial control in the country.

 On 9 July 2022, an IS suicide bomber riding a motorcycle bombed a Houthi convoy about 160 km southeast of Sana’a, in the Afar region of al-Bayda.
 Several Houthis were killed or wounded.

-As of 2025, ISIS controls no direct territory in Yemen or The Middle East.
-Although they do not have a territorial perveance, ISIL is now a low level insurgency in The Middle East.
+As of 2025, IS controls no direct territory in Yemen, but its regional affiliate was believed to still operate with about 100 fighters.
+By and large, researcher Daniel Milton described IS-YP as "repressed" branch of IS, deeming the Houthis as being mainly responsible for mostly dismantling it.